On Selection of Cross-Section Averages in Non-stationary Environments: Simulation Study

-Table \ref{tab:my_label} below presents the average of the number of CAs selected for the case of stationary factors ($\tau = 0$), the near stationary case and the close to local-to-unity process.
-The idiosynchratic terms $\*v_{i,t}$ and $\epsilon_{i,t}$ are uncorrelated over time, but weakly correlated over units.
-The Supplement presents additional results with weak correlation over time.
-We start with the in the literature established case of stationary factors.
-In the small $T$ cases, $T=10$ and $T=20$, we first observe an overselection of the number of CAs, followed by an underselection.
-This pattern resembles the results in MW and is consistent across all values for $N$ and $\tau$.\footnote{In comparison to \cite{margaritella2023using} we set the number of factors to 4 rather than 2 and hence underestimate the number of CAs more severely in the case of $T=20$ and $N>20$ .
-If we reduce the number of factors to 2, we identify a similar number of factors as in the case of 4 factors. } Once the number of cross-sectional units and time periods passes 50, all four criteria select close to or exactly the correct number of factors. \\
+Table \ref{tab:Table1} below presents the frequency of the correctly selected number of CAs ($g = 4$) with default penalties $p_{N,T,1}$ and $p_{N,T,2}$ from (\ref{penalties}), and the penalty from \cite{bai2004estimating}, $\widetilde{p}_{N,T}$, for the case of stationary factors ($\tau = 0$), the mildly non-stationary case ($\tau = 0.4$) and the close to local-to-unity process.
+The idiosyncratic terms $\*v_{i,t}$ and $\varepsilon_{i,t}$ are uncorrelated over time, but weakly correlated over units.
+In what follows, the low selection frequency reported is dominated by underslection.
+We start with the case established in the literature, which is stationary factors and default penalties.
+For small $N$ and $T$ ($T=N=50$) and stationary factors, we observe a frequency between $16\%$ and $36\%$, a pattern which resembles the results in MW.\footnote{In comparison to \cite{margaritella2023using} we set the number of factors to 4 rather than 2 and hence underestimate the number of CAs more severely in the case of $T=20$ and $N>20$.
+If we reduce the number of factors to 2, we identify a similar number of factors as in the case of 4 factors. } As expected, consistency, illustrated here by a selection frequency of 100\%, is quickly achieved when $N$ and $T$ increase.
+We now turn to the case of non-stationary factors.
+For small $N$ and $T$, the selection frequency decreases to zero, which is driven by underselection of the number of CAs, as we show in Section 4 in the Supplement.
+To gain consistency, much larger combinations of $(N,T)$ are required.
+For the extreme case of a process close to local-to-unity, combinations of $(N,T)>300$ are integral.
+The behavior of both criteria with respect to increases in $N$, $T$, and $\tau$ is almost identical. \cite{bai2004estimating} proposes to adjust the penalty by $\ln(T)$ in the presence of non-stationary factors.
+The lower panel of Table \ref{tab:Table1} presents the frequency of the correctly selected number of CAs with a penalty of $\widetilde{p}_{N,T} = \ln(T)\frac{N+T}{NT}\ln(\frac{NT}{N+T})$ for $\mathrm{IC}_1$ and $\widetilde{p}_{N,T} = \ln(T)\frac{N+T}{NT}\ln(C^2_{N,T})$ for $\mathrm{IC}_2$.
+We observe a selection frequency of 0 for all four ICs and for almost all combinations of $N$ and $T$ and $\tau$.
+Only in the large sample cases of $N=500$ and $T>300$ and only under stationary factors the selection frequency reaches 100\%.
+This strongly suggests that prescriptions from the PC literature do not directly apply to CAs, as ICs perform even worse, and selecting more CAs should not be heavily penalized. \\

-Moving to the near-stationary case, the pattern remains the same.
-However, once moving to the near unit root process, we observe for all four criteria, overselection of the number of CAs for the small time series case of $T=10$, followed by underselection if $T=20$.
-The underselection persists even if $N$ and $T$ increase to 100.
-This showcases the collapse of all information criteria in the case of non-stationary factors.